Delboy/Colour-Type/README.md

 ### Bugs

- - The sound effects on do not sync up with the game correctly when played on a phone or tablet.
+ - The sound effects do not sync up with the game correctly when played on a phone or tablet.
- - The background animation that triggers when you beat yourscore causes distortion on some elements when viewed on a phone or tablet.
+ - The background animation that triggers when you beat your high score causes distortion on some elements when viewed on a phone or tablet.

 ## Deployment